Doki Doki Literature Club

 Review: Doki Doki The Festival

 The Festival is a DDLC mod where Monika doesn't mess with anyone's personality; instead, the festival goes off smoothly and the club gains a new member.
-But things don't go very well.
+But things don't go very well after that.

 Despite being a Monika-focused mod, it doesn't smear the other girls like Shattered Worlds and Exit Music do.
 It's unsatisfying how it robs them of agency (*especially* the one you say is your favorite), but it's not a fatal flaw in a story this short.